How We Can Help

 Expatriates who relocate their residence to the islands of Malta are subject to taxation on a remittance basis.
 This implies that they are subject to tax on income and capital gains arising in Malta, as well as any income which is received in Malta only.
-No further tax is due on other income or remitted capital gains arising outside of Malta.
+No further tax is due on other income which is not remitted to Malta or capital gains arising outside of Malta, whether remitted to Malta or not.

 In general, personal income is taxed at progressive rates with 35 per cent being the highest bracket.
 However, specific programs such as the Global Residency Programme (GRP) encourages High Net Worth Individuals to relocate to Malta by offering a flat tax rate of 15 per cent on their income subject to a minimum annual tax contribution.